 [WARNING: this list contains disturbing images.]
-In July 1991, police officers walked into Jeffrey Dahmer’s apartment in Milwaukee where they uncovered one of the most gruesome and chilling crime scenes of all time.
-A severed human head was in the fridge and two more heads and a torso was found in a freezer.
+In July 1991, police officers walked into Jeffrey Dahmer’s apartment in Milwaukee, where they uncovered one of the most gruesome and chilling crime scenes of all time.
+A severed human head was in the fridge, and two more heads and a torso were found in a freezer.

 10 His Fascination with Death and Sex Began in Childhood

-Born on May 21st, 1960, in Milwaukee, Wisconsin, Jeffrey Lionel Dahmer was the first son of Lionel and Joyce Dahmer.
-Six years later, his younger brother was born and the family was complete.
-Their home life appeared perfect, however, behind closed doors his mother suffered from extreme anxiety and attempted suicide by overdosing on pills.
+Born on May 21, 1960, in Milwaukee, Wisconsin, Jeffrey Lionel Dahmer was the first son of Lionel and Joyce Dahmer.
+Six years later, his younger brother was born, and the family was complete.
+Their home life appeared perfect; however, behind closed doors, his mother suffered from extreme anxiety and attempted suicide by overdosing on pills.
 Dahmer’s first school teacher wrote in her report that she believed he was neglected at home.

-Dahmer’s father recalled how his son’s fantasies connected with dead and sex began with roadkill during his childhood.
-He revealed said, “(Jeffrey) cut them open to examine the insides of the animals.
+Dahmer’s father recalled how his son’s fantasies connected with death and sex began with roadkill during his childhood.
+He revealed, “(Jeffrey) cut them open to examine the insides of the animals.
 He did what most all of us young males do when the hormones kick in tremendously, and he was doing something sexually with them.
 And I think the neuronal connections, you know, made contact and sort of hard-wired Jeff.”
-If these early warning signs were not dismissed as childhood hormones, the future cannibal killer’s urges might not have escalated.
+If these early warning signs had not been dismissed as childhood hormones, the future cannibal killer’s urges might not have escalated.

 9 His Father Showed Him How to Preserve Corpses

-It will come as no surprise to anyone who is familiar with Dahmer’s crimes that during childhood he had a collection of animal corpses he kept in his clubhouse.
-A young Dahmer was 4-years-old when he began collecting animal bones because he was fascinated how they would “fit together.”
+It will come as no surprise to anyone familiar with Dahmer’s crimes that during childhood, he had a collection of animals corpses he kept in his clubhouse.
+A young Dahmer was four years old when he began collecting animal bones because he was fascinated by how they would “fit together.”
 He also killed many of the animals himself.

-His scientist father, who was struggling to bond with his distant son, decided to appease this childhood curiosity by showing him how to properly clean and preserve the animal parts.
-This technique Dahmer learned from his father, he would later also use to preserve the body parts of his victims which he kept in his own apartment.
+His scientist father, who was struggling to bond with his distant son, decided to appease this childhood curiosity by showing him how to clean and preserve animal parts properly.
+With this technique Dahmer learned from his father, he would later use to preserve the body parts of his victims, which he kept in his own apartment.

-Malcom Plant, author of ‘Making The Link’, explained, “It’s highly likely that an animal abuser will also be abusing humans.
+Malcolm Plant, the author of “Making The Link,” explained, “It’s highly likely that an animal abuser will also be abusing humans.
 We found not only have most animal abusers been exposed to violence and abuse, but that this has resulted in reduced empathy and a normalisation of aggression.”

-In 1978, Dahmer’s parents were granted a divorce following each accusing the other of extreme cruelty and gross neglect of duty.
+In 1978, Dahmer’s parents were granted a divorce, following each accusing the other of extreme cruelty and gross neglect of duty.
 A former neighbour, Susan Lehr, said of Dahmer’s childhood, “The police were out several times.
-At the time I knew him, there was something devastating going on in his life and there wasn’t anybody there to help him.
+When I knew him, there was something devastating going on in his life, and there wasn’t anybody there to help him.
 I feel bad about that.”

-Following the divorce, his mother moved out of town with his younger brother and his father also left the family home.
+Following the divorce, his mother moved out of town with his younger brother, and his father also left the family home.
 Dahmer was left alone.
-He began drinking heavily and at the age of 18-years-old he committed his first murder.
+He began drinking heavily, and at the age of 18, he committed his first murder.

-On June 18th, 1978, he brought a hitchhiker named Steven Hicks back to the house where he choked and bludgeoned him to death with a sledgehammer.
-Dahmer said, “The guy wanted to leave and I didn’t want him to leave.”
-He then scattered the bones in his yard and more than a decade later, police were able to recover more than 500 pieces of bone.
+On June 18, 1978, he brought a hitchhiker named Steven Hicks back to the house where he choked and bludgeoned him to death with a sledgehammer.
+Dahmer said, “The guy wanted to leave, and I didn’t want him to leave.”
+He then scattered the bones in his yard, and more than a decade later, police were able to recover more than 500 pieces of bone.

 During his time in the army, two soldiers came forward with claims they had been drugged and raped by Dahmer.
 In 1981, he was deemed unfit for military service and received an honourable discharge.

 Dahmer’s total victim count was 17.
-He would select men who were vulnerable runaways, hitchhikers or drug dealers—their disappearances were then less likely to be reported straight away.
-He would strangle his victims, keeping the body parts as souvenirs and photos of the dismembered corpses.
+He would select men who were vulnerable runaways, hitchhikers, or drug dealers—their disappearances were then less likely to be reported right away.
+He would strangle his victims, keeping the body parts as souvenirs and taking photos of the dismembered corpses.

 4 The Foul-Smelling Apartment of Horrors

 Then they started to notice the smell.
-Dahmer had wrapped body parts including hearts, biceps, and portions of flesh from the legs in plastic bags placed in the fridge for later consumption.
+Dahmer had wrapped body parts, including hearts, biceps, and portions of flesh from the legs in plastic bags, placing them in the fridge for later consumption.

 3 The Disturbing and Gruesome Polaroid Collection